Counting impressions and clicks

 One of the key strengths of digital advertising is that it can provide detailed metrics on how advertising campaigns are performing.
 The most fundamental metrics are impressions (the number of times an ad has been served) and clicks.
 Here are some insights into exactly how DFP counts those metrics.

-DFP currently counts an impression each time a creative is sent, or "served," to an end user from the ad server.
+DFP currently counts an impression each time a creative is downloaded in the user's device and has begun to load.
 Note that the impression is counted before the creative is fully downloaded and viewed by the end user.

 Some creative types, listed below, use delayed impressions.
 This means that DFP doesn't count an impression until the creative sends an impression request to DFP.
 Because of this secondary request, the "Total code served count" metric total can be greater than the "Total impressions" value for these creative types.